lucytang2017us/f5-ansible-1/README.md

   validate_certs: "no"

 - Create Ansible Tower job templates for the following scenarios, referencing their corresponding playbooks.
-Run the job template and verify the results.
+Run the job templates and verify the results.

+Note: With clustered devices, including one device in the "bigip" group as target device of the playbook, the configurations could be auto/manual synced to the other devices.

 HTTPs Application Onboard
 ---------